ernie-bird/replace-covers/README.md

 * `replacecovers.py` — replaces the first page of each target PDF with a new cover page and optionally adds a blank page after it.
 * `reverse_replacecovers.py` — restores the original PDF by reversing the operation, bringing back the previous first page from backup files.
-* `settings.json` — configuration file controlling how the scripts determine what is important vs. unimportant content when performing replacements.
+* `settings.json` — configuration file controlling how the scripts determine what is important vs. unimportant content when performing blanking of the second page.

-These tools streamline content management and version control for large-scale music libraries, enabling fast and reliable updates to PDF assets.
+Some features, like blanking of the second page, are design for legacy titles that have incorrectly stuff written on the second page.
+It has to be either blanked moved to the second page.

 **Features**